Optimal policies for Bayesian olfactory search in turbulent flows: Problem description

 \section{Problem description}

 We will consider the problem of a model insect, or agent, searching for a stationary source located somewhere upwind, using some olfactory cue.
-For computational ease we will constrain ourselves to a two-dimensional plane, and we will discretize space into a rectangular grid (see Fig. \ref{fig:schematic}).
+We will constrain the motion of the agent to a two-dimensional plane, and we will discretize space into a rectangular grid (see Fig. \ref{fig:schematic}).
+While this constraint is primarily made for computational ease (since very large POMDPs are extremely difficult to solve), it also models the fact that for problems of interest the source will typically be close to the ground.
 We will assume the agent begins its search after a detection event (see Sec.~\ref{sec:init} for more details on the initialization) and stops when it reaches the gridpoint corresponding to the source location.
 The goal is to find a search strategy which minimizes the mean arrival time to the source.

 At each timestep, the agent will make either a detection or a nondetection of the cue, which may be interpreted as the insect observing a concentration above threshold.
-In principle, we could allow for multiple detections per timestep, but in the most interesting case, detections are rare enough that more than one detection in a small time interval is exceedingly unlikely.
+Due to the random nature of turbulent mixing, detection will occur with some space-dependent probability, which will be small far enough downwind from the source and nearly vanishing upwind of the source \cite{celani2014}.We assume the Markov property: the detection events are independent in time and space.
+In principle, we could allow for multiple detections per timestep, but in the most interesting case, detections are rare enough that more than one detection in a small time interval is exceedingly unlikely (unless the agent is very close to the source).

 Physically, the discretization may be understood as assuming the agent flies at a fixed speed $v$ and measures the local concentration by integrating over a characteristic sampling time $\Delta t$ (the decision timestep).
 The gridspacing is then $\Delta x = v\Delta t.$